timmeh666-coder/intro-to-research/README.md

 # RQ and Hypothesis

+RQ: What is the difference in use of abbrevations between writers with an acadamic background and writers without one.

+Hypothesis: The acadamic educated writers will use more abbrevations than the not educated writers

+IV: the educational level
+DV: the amount of abbrevations used

+# methods

+For this experiment 2 writers with known educational backgrounds will be selected and from project gutenborg 2 books of these writers will be selected.
+The books then will be looked through and in the end an abbrevations per page will be calculated

 # references
 Aguta-Ofoha, U. (2021).
 The Impact of SMS Language and Abbreviations on the Academic Writing of Secondary School Students (Master's thesis, uis).
+Braimoh, J. J. Decoding The Controversy: An Investigation Into The Impact Of Frequent Texting Language Use On Undergraduate Students' Academic Writing.